 We also have the following opportunities for connection with the congregation of Saint Peter’s Episcopal Church:

-Starting on Sunday, September 6th, we will be gathering in-person at 9:00 a.m. in the courtyard.
-We have space for about 60 people (more if families join).
+Starting in November, we will be gathering in-person at 9:00 a.m. and 11:00 a.m. in the Nave.
+We have space for about 30 people (more if families join).
+In-person services are contigent on COVID-19 guidelines and may be cancelled or rescheduled at any time.
 We’ll add more services if demand requires.
 Restrooms will be available.
 PLEASE READ ALL OF THE FOLLOWING INFORMATION BEFORE SIGNING UP TO ATTEND.

 How do I know if I am healthy enough to attend church?